gwiam/awt_atoyom/porting_legbot.md

         - add keyframes for each step
         - add step sound to each keyframe
 - add an area3d for collision detection
+- reimplement EnemyHealth
+    - first stop the legbot physics process to prevent crashing
+    - then delete the gun pivot
+    - set only LegsBot to invisible
+    - after a timer delete LegBot

 # Personal notes: